Nurses Share the Pros & Cons of an RN to BSN Online Program

 You can also talk with students currently pursuing advanced Nursing degrees in the online learning environment, Rogers says, to learn from their experiences.
 As you ask around, you’ll get a much better picture of what to expect and what your options are.

 Remember your reasons

-If you’re sure you’ve got your motivations and goals in order, it’s time to start comparing online RN to BSN programs.
-Check out our article, “8 Things You Didn't Know About the Rasmussen College RN to BSN Online Program,” to get a better picture of what to expect at Rasmussen College.
+If you’re sure you’ve got your motivations and goals in order, then it’s time to start comparing online RN to BSN programs.
+Check out our article, “8 Things You Didn't Know About the Rasmussen University RN to BSN Online Program,” to get a better picture of what to expect at Rasmussen College.